RSS3-Network/REPs/REPs/REP-1.md

 ### DSL Editorial Team

-The DSL Editorial Team is highly specialized in the DSL and is responsible for reviewing DSL related PRs.
+The DSL Editorial Team is highly specialized in the DSL and is responsible for reviewing related PRs.

 The current Team members are: